brianinnes/PiClusterK3OS/README.md

 # Home Kubernetes cluster

-**This is a work in progress, documenting here as I make progress**
+Note : **This is a work in progress, documenting here as I make progress**

 This project aims to provide a set of instructions to setup a home Kubernetes cluster based on Rancher K3OS.